runflame/mint/Specification.md

 Bags are called compatible if:
 1. They have the same height.
-2. They have the same set of ancestors from height (H-1) to height (H-M), where M is maturation period.
+2. They have the same set of ancestors from height `H-1` to height `H-L` inclusive, where `L` is [late period](#late-period).
-3. Their transactions do not contain double spends.

 ##### Ancestors

 Each bag has ancestors - a set of bags for which the bag is a child in the chain.
 An ancestor must have a height strictly less than a child height.
-Ancestors can be connected directly by adding them to field `Bag.ancestors` and also indirectly.
-Ancestor is indirectly connected if it is not contained in the `Bag.ansectors`.
+Ancestors can be connected directly by adding them to the field `Bag.ancestors` and also indirectly.
+Ancestor is indirectly connected if it is not contained in the `Bag.ansectors`, but it is contained in some ancestor that is already connected directly or indirectly to the bag.

-Ancestor `H-M` must be read as an _ancestor located at the height H-M_.
-Ancestors `H-M..H-K` must be read as _a set of ancestors located from height H-M to height H-K_, where each ancestor can be not connected directly, but from another ancestor.
+Ancestor `H-M` should be read as an _ancestor located at the height H-M_.
+Ancestors `H-M..H-K` must be read as _a set of ancestors located from height H-M to height H-K_, where each ancestor can be connected directly or indirectly.

-Each ancestor H-K for bag B must fulfill the following rules:
+Each ancestor `H-K` for the bag `B` with height `H` must fulfill the following rules:
-1. Ancestors H-K-1..H-M should be the same for the ancestor H-K and for other ancestors connected to the bag B at the height H-K.
+1. Ancestors `H-K-1..H-M` should be the same for the ancestor `H-K` and for other ancestors connected to the bag `B` at the height `H-K`.

 #### Bag ID